-More formally, in this paper we consider TLRL for the case of a `lifelong' learning agent that learns a (possibly never-ending) sequence of MDPs which are defined on the same state and action space but differ in terms of the transition and reward distributions.
+More formally, in this paper we consider TLRL for the case of a `lifelong' learning agent that learns a (possibly never-ending) sequence of MDPs which are defined on the same discrete state and action space but differ in terms of the transition and reward distributions.
 We assume the distribution generating the sequence is unknown and unlearnable (for instance, in the motivating surveillance problem described above, the infiltration pattern may depend on the internal variables of the infiltrators that are not known to us).
 In this setting, the goal of the agent is to, if possible, {\em reuse} the optimal policies in the previous MDPs in order to learn the new MDP more {\em efficiently}.
 In this continual setting, we assume that the agent operates in the new MDP for a fixed number of episodes, and hence we measure efficiency by the total reward accumulated while learning the new task during these fixed number of episodes.
-Reusing a policy means that we try the optimal policies of the previous MDPs in the new MDP and if one results in efficient behavior we should keep using it.
-However, as we described above, a problem in this setting is that, when the number of previous tasks become too large, transfer becomes ineffective as we spend too much time testing the old policies.
+Reusing a policy means that we should try the optimal policies of the previous MDPs in the new MDP and if one results in efficient behavior we should keep using it.
+However, as we described above, a problem in this setting is that, when the number of previous tasks become too large, transfer becomes ineffective as the agent spends too much time testing the old policies.
 In this instance, one possible solution to this problem is to find a subset of the $N$ {\em previous} policies, which we call {\em source} policies, that are, in a well-defined and useful sense, representative of all the $N$ previous policies (see Section \ref{sec_relWork} for alternative encodings).
 In other words, the source policies should form the analogue of an $\eps$-net in a metric space \citep{kolmogorov_fomin:1970} over the space of previous MDPs with respect to an appropriate distance over MDPs.
 In this paper we present a clustering based approach to finding this smaller subset of source policies.
-Our main idea is to cluster the $N$ previous MDPs into $c$ clusters, where the number $c$ and the clusters themselves are to be determined via discrete optimization, and then choose the representative element of each cluster to obtain the source MDPs.
-The optimal policies of the source MDPs then become the source policies.
-In our approach to choosing the clustering and the corresponding source policies, we attempt to ensure a-priori that the chosen source policies are a good representative of the previous tasks for the purposes of transferring to the unknown target task.